lwerdna/cryptopaste/README.md

 Encipher some test data and copy paste the OpenPGP output to a .gpg file.
 Then you can run `gpg` with `--list-packets` or fully try to decrypt it with `--decrypt`.
 There is a lot of debugging output shown in the browser's developer console log that you can watch, too.

-## Does my plain text go on the network?
+## Does my plaintext go on the network?

 No, it happens in your browser.
 If you choose to create a link on cryptopate, the ciphertext will be put on the network and stored on the server.